coachshea/knitLatex/cran-comments.md

 ## Downstream dependencies

-This package currently has no downstream dependencies.
+This package has no downstream dependencies.